RedEye1605/Leksara/README.md

 # Leksara

 ## Description
-**Leksara** is a Python toolkit designed to streamline the preprocessing and cleaning of raw text data for Data Scientists and Machine Learning Engineers.
-It focuses on handling messy and noisy text data from various domains such as e-commerce, social media, and medical documents.
-The tool helps clean text by removing punctuation, stopwords, contractions, and other irrelevant content, allowing for efficient data analysis and machine learning model preparation.
+**Leksara** is a Python toolkit designed to streamline the preprocessing and cleaning of Indonesian text data for Data Scientists and Machine Learning Engineers.
+It focuses on handling messy and noisy Indonesian text from various domains such as e-commerce reviews, social media posts, and chat conversations.
+The tool helps clean text by handling Indonesian-specific challenges like slang words, regional expressions, informal abbreviations, and mixed language content, while also providing standard cleaning features like punctuation and stopword removal.
+This makes it an essential tool for Indonesian text analysis and machine learning model preparation.

 ## Key Features
 - **Basic Cleaning Pipeline**: A straightforward pipeline to clean raw text data by handling common tasks like punctuation removal, casing normalization, and stopword filtering.